Homeless Veterans Project

 Because VA regulations are complex and frequently changing, Veterans often need legal assistance to help them access the benefits they are entitled to for their service to our country.
 Without the support and advocacy of an attorney, Veterans who pursue their cases for VA benefits without representation are at a severe disadvantage.

 Nationwide data show the likelihood of success with claims for Veterans Administration healthcare and other benefits increases dramatically when Veterans have legal representation.
 The VA’s Board of Veterans Appeals Annual Report shows that veterans with attorney representation have a nearly 90% success rate, whereas without representation, Veterans’ success rates drop to 30%.
 This is especially true for our clients – who often have cases involving PTSD, traumatic brain injury, and military sexual trauma.

 Inner City Law Center provides legal assistance with navigating complex benefits systems, upgrading discharge status, expunging minor criminal records, and avoiding eviction.
 For every Veteran client we serve, ICLC staff works in close partnership with case managers and mental health providers at our partner organizations to ensure that our clients receive the holistic set of services that they need.

 Helping Women Veterans

-Many of our clients have been diagnosed with PTSD due to sexual assaults endured while on active duty.
-Studies by the Department of Defense have found that one in three female veterans experience military sexual trauma.
+Many of the female Veterans we work with are diagnosed with PTSD due to sexual assaults endured while on active duty.
+This tragic fact is not surprising considering that studies by the Department of Defense have found that one in three female Veterans experience military sexual trauma.